 Join the Advisory Council on Alcohol, Drugs and Student Health: The Assistant Director of WADE coordinates an Advisory Council of faculty, staff and students to examine the University system around alcohol use and abuse.
 As a member of the Council, faculty can exercise leadership in proposing new initiatives to change the campus climate.

-The Advisory Council is the group that put on the Alcohol Summit in Spring 2015 where research and data from national resources as well as SJU students was shared.
+The Advisory Council is the group that put on the Alcohol Summit in Spring 2016 where research and data from national resources as well as SJU students was shared.
 We had many faculty and staff attend either the large Summit or the small group Dig Deeper series which delved into the various topics addressed at the Alcohol Summit.
 You can find all the slides from the Alcohol Summit, the compilation of notes taken during the Summit and the Dig Deeper series, and videos of the presentations on the Alcohol Summit webpage.
+Look out for more information about the 2020 Summit soon!

 Utilize Your Own Research: As faculty members, you are contributing to the field by the way of new information and research.
-Through you research, help us learn how to prevent alcohol abuse on campus or how to help those who are struggling with addiction.
-We are always looking for new partners.
+Through you research, help us learn how to prevent alcohol abuse on campus or how to help those who are struggling with substances.
+We are always looking for new partners and have data that is just waiting to be analyzed!